 Each year, Motu looks for outstanding students in economics, statistics, or a related field who will have completed an Honours or Masters’ degree by the end of that year.

-Applications for these positions are now closed.
+Applications for these positions are now open.

 If you would like to work for a small Wellington-based organisation whose mission is to conduct top quality economic and public policy research and disseminate it to those who can use it, while building research capacity in New Zealand, applications are now open to work at Motu, the top ranked economics organisation in NZ and one of the world's top ten economic think tanks (as ranked by RePEc).